Credit Card or Debit Card?

 - Since you’re not borrowing anything, there are no interest charges.

-- Debit cards generally can’t hurt your credit, but they can’t help you build credit either.
+- Debit cards generally can’t hurt your credit.
+But they can’t help you build credit, either.

-We hope that you found this helpful.
-Our content is not intended to provide legal, investment, or financial advice or to indicate the Capital One product or service is available or right for you.
+We hope you found this helpful.
+Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.